23 Top Movies for Chinese Learners in 2025

 The plot follows the two main characters and their friends and family on their journey through life, from high school to beyond.

-The movie has a straightforward language, making it easy for beginners to follow and learn from.
-And if you wish to pass the Taiwan-based TOCFL exam, you cannot afford to miss it.
+The movie’s straightforward language makes it easy for beginners to follow and learn from.
+If you wish to pass the Taiwan-based TOCFL exam, you cannot afford to miss it.

 12. Getting Home (落叶归根 / Lùo yè gūi gēn) — 2007